 Ken Wheeler Doesn’t Believe Electrons Exist

 Ken Wheeler doesn’t like any of these ideas one bit.
-The reason he gives is that they involve belief in electrons, which he claims don’t exist.
+The reason he gives is that they involve electrons, which he claims don’t exist.

 The Angry Photographer insists that electricity is “the ether in a state of dynamic polarization.”
 According to him, “the motions and strains of the ether give rise to electrification.”